-Today I can proudly say, that damn right I put more emotion and passion in business.
-Just differently.
-Business, small business and large multinational businesses are built on passion; the passion of the founder and the passion and dedication of the people in that business.
+Businesses – small entrepreneurships and large multinational organizations – are built on passion.
+The passion of the founder and the passion and dedication of the people within the business.
 How else would you deliver something better every single day?
 Read on to find out about how women do business differently.

 What is a woman’s touch exactly?